lorforlinux/docs.beagleboard.io/boards/beagley/ai/expansion/Using-GPIO.rst

 to simulate a button press.

-.. todo:: Add fritzing diagram here
+.. todo:: Add fritzing diagram and chapter on Pin Binding here

 GPIO Write
 **********************